Election results take thirty days to finalize. Find out why below.

 Starting at 9:00 p.m., the results from Vote Centers will start to be reported.
 Results will be updated every half hour until all Vote Center ballots have been counted.
 Vote Center ballots are returned to the Registration & Elections Division for scanning.
 Vote Centers are spread across the county and may only close after every voter in line at 8 p.m. has cast their ballot.
 Due to this, ballots will continue to arrive and be counted until well past midnight.
 Vote by Mail ballots returned at Vote Centers are not included in this count.

 When all Vote Center ballots have been counted, the Final Election Night Report will be posted.

 During the days and weeks following Election Day, the remaining ballots are counted.
 These ballots include Vote by Mail ballots received on and after Election Day along with any conditional voter registration ballots and provisional ballots.
-Under California Elections Code, the Elections Office can count Vote by Mail ballots that are postmarked on or before Election Day and received no later than three days after Election Day.
-For the November 2020 Presidential Election, ballots that are postmarked on or before Election Day will be counted if they are received no later than 17 days after Election Day.
+Under California Elections Code, the Elections Office can count Vote by Mail ballots that are postmarked on or before Election Day and received no later than seven days after Election Day.

 The evening after Election Day, an updated report on the number of ballots received and remaining to count will be posted on smcacre.org.
 This number will include Vote by Mail ballots, conditional voter registration ballots, and provisional ballots.